This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your surgeon will make 1 or 2 incisions that begin at your armpit and go to or across your chest.
-Your surgeon will remove your failing lung and place the donor lung into your chest.
+- General anesthesia will keep you asleep and free from pain during surgery.
+Your surgeon will make 1 or 2 incisions that begin at your armpit and go to or across your chest.
+He or she will remove your failing lung and place the donor lung into your chest.
 The donor lung will be stitched to your airway and to the blood vessels in your heart.
 If you are having a double-lung transplant, your weakest lung will be removed and replaced first.
-The ET tube to help you breathe may be inserted into one lung while the other lung is removed and replaced.
-You may also need cardiopulmonary bypass during surgery.
-This is when a machine pumps blood and provides oxygen in place of your heart and lungs.
+An endotracheal (ET) may be inserted into one lung while the other lung is removed and replaced.
+The ET tube is hooked to a ventilator to help you breathe.

 - Your surgeon will insert a thin tube called a bronchoscope down your throat and into your airway.
-A light and camera on the bronchoscope allows him to check the incisions and stitches inside your airway.
-You will have 2 or 3 tubes inserted in each incision to drain fluid and air.
+A light and camera on the bronchoscope allows him or her to check the incisions and stitches inside your airway.
+You will have 2 or 3 tubes inserted in each incision to drain extra blood and fluid.
 Your incisions will be closed with stitches and covered with bandages.